The Sound of Music

-Esposito's many television credits include "Community," "The 2-2," "Homicide: Life on the Streets," "Law and Order," "Bakersfield PD," "Touched by an Angel," and "Kidnapped."
+Esposito's many television credits include "Community," "Once Upon a Time," "Homicide: Life on the Street," "Law and Order," "Bakersfield P.D.," "Touched by an Angel" and "Kidnapped."

-He is also very well-known to theatre goers for his award-winning work on stage.
-He stars in Atlantic Theatre Company's world premiere of "Storefront Church," written and directed by Pulitzer Prize and Tony Award winner John Patrick Shanley.
-"Storefront Church" is the final installment of the trilogy called "Church & State," which began with "Doubt."
-The story concerns a Bronx borough president (Esposito) who is forced by the mortgage crisis into a confrontation with a local minister.
-Esposito has won two Obie Awards for "Zooman and the Sign" at the Negro Ensemble Company and "Distant Fires" at The Atlantic Theatre Company, where he continues to perform and teach as a company member.
-His long list of Broadway credits includes "Sacrilege," "Seesaw," "Merrily We Roll Along" and "Lost in the Stars" to name a few.
-He also co-starred on Broadway with James Earl Jones, Terrence Howard and Phylicia Rashad in Debbie Allen's rendition of the great classic Tennessee Williams play, "Cat on a Hot Tin Roof."
+He is also very well known to theatergoers for his award-winning work on stage.
+He recently starred in the Atlantic Theatre Company's world premiere of "Storefront Church," written and directed by Pulitzer Prize- and Tony Award-winner John Patrick Shanley.
+"Storefront Church" is the final installment of the "Church and State" trilogy that began with "Doubt."
+Esposito has won two Obie Awards for "Zooman and the Sign" at the Negro Ensemble Company and "Distant Fires" at the Atlantic Theatre Company, where he continues to perform and teach as a company member.
+His long list of Broadway credits includes "Sacrilege," "Seesaw," "Merrily We Roll Along" and "Lost in the Stars."
+He also co-starred on Broadway with James Earl Jones, Terrence Howard and Phylicia Rashad in Debbie Allen's rendition of the great classic Tennessee Williams play "Cat on a Hot Tin Roof."